 Nutrient Sources

-As mentioned earlier, natural supplements are extracted from real food sources, while synthetic supplements are made in laboratories using artificial chemicals and complex processes.
+As mentioned, natural supplements are extracted from real food sources, while synthetic supplements are made in laboratories using artificial chemicals and complex processes.

 Absorption

 Natural nutrients and synthetic nutrients are almost chemically identical.
-However, the latter's production differs greatly from how nature makes nutrients.
+However, the latter's production differs significantly from how nature makes nutrients.
 Thus, the human body may react differently to synthetic supplements.

-That said, natural nutrients with cofactors are compatible with the digestive system and cellular receptors of the body.
+That said, natural nutrients with cofactors are compatible with the body's digestive system and cellular receptors.
 Thus, they are absorbed and utilized efficiently.
 Synthetic supplements, on the other hand, lack cofactors, which may reduce their bioavailability.
 This is because when you consume whole foods, you are not simply taking one nutrient; you are taking a whole range of nutrients, including multiple vitamins and minerals, as well as cofactors and enzymes that allow the body to absorb the nutrients.

 Since synthetic supplements lack cofactors and additional compounds, the body may not absorb them as well as natural nutrients.
 For example, vitamin C from berries and citrus fruits also contains bioflavonoids, which improve the uptake and retention of vitamin C in tissues.